DOI-USGS/neversink_workflow/README.md

 The [Jupyter Notebook App](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html#notebook-app) can be opened from the Anaconda prompt or terminal window to run and explore the preprocessing and workflow notebooks.
 To launch the Jupyter Notebook App, follow these steps:
 * Open an Anaconda prompt on Windows, or in a terminal window on Mac or Linux
-* Navigate into this repository folder by typing `cd /path_to_repo_folder`.
+* Navigate into this repository folder by typing `cd /<path_to_repo_folder>`.
 * Type `jupyter notebook` to launch the Jupyter Notebook App and the notebook interface will appear in a new browser window or tab.

-PEST++ and MODFLOW 6 executables are required to run the model locally.
+PEST++ and MODFLOW 6 executables are required to run the model locally and must be copied into each run directory or, alternatively, added to the system path.
 Executables for Windows, Mac, and Linux can be downloaded from these links:
 * [MODFLOW 6 (`mf6`) and MODPATH 7 (`mp7`)](https://github.com/MODFLOW-USGS/executables)
 * [PEST++ (`pestpp-ies` and `pestpp-sen`)](https://github.com/usgs/pestpp/releases)
+Current versions are also included in `bin.zip`.

-# Using the repository
+# Using this archive
 This repository is designed so that there are multiple paths a user can take though the workflow.
 Depending on user's objectives and level of interest, the workflow from the journal article and USGS report can be:
 1. Replicated using supplied results,
 2. Rebuilt to generate local results, or